-Approximately 38 acres of land at the Granite Drive Interchange, and 28 acres of land at Highway 12, are dedicated for commercial and highway commercial (gas stations, accommodations, etc.) development.
-This accommodates an estimated 150,000 square feet of retail development
+Approximately 38 acres of land at the Granite Drive Interchange, and 28 acres of land at Exit 12, are dedicated for commercial and highway commercial (gas stations, accommodations, etc.) development.
+This accommodates an estimated 350,000 square feet of retail floor area once area lost to circulation and parking are considered.